Will Storm’s ‘Big Three’ return in 2022? Here’s a look at the most pressing offseason roster questions for Seattle.

 The other members of the Storm’s Big Three were far less committal on their return.

-“Offseasons have some highs and lows in terms of motivation and it can be difficult,” Bird said.
+“Offseasons have some highs and lows in terms of motivation, and it can be difficult,” Bird said.
 “That is daunting for me now from a mental standpoint and getting my body to where it needs to be to be ready for a WNBA season.
 It’s always difficult.
-And so there is a part of me I have to ask myself these questions.
-Do I want to do that again?
+And so there is a part of me I have to ask myself these questions: Do I want to do that again?
 Do I want to go there again?

 Loyd, who spoke glowingly about Seattle, the Storm and forging a long-term alliance with Stewart, stressed the need to separate from basketball for a little while and reflect on her career.

-Note: Editor’s note: During a three-part series, we’re examining the Storm.
-On Tuesday, we took a look at what went wrong.
-On Wednesday, we looked at what went right.
-And today, we explore what’s ahead for Seattle.